 Students who successfully complete the advanced curriculum are encouraged to obtain Cisco Certified Network Professional (CCNP) certification.
 The expertise you develop when preparing for the CCNP will add to your skillset and help you expand your professional options.

-BCIT part-time studies courses and programs are taught assuming that registrants not only have a BC Grade 12 level of English, but also have proficiency in all four language skills: reading, writing, speaking, and listening.
+BCIT Flexible Learning courses and programs are taught assuming that registrants not only have a BC Grade 12 level of English, but also have proficiency in all four language skills: reading, writing, speaking, and listening.

 BCIT has several upgrading courses for students who wish to improve their English language skills.